Mr. Krabs: Oh, boo-hoo! Let me play a sad song for you on the world's smallest violin. [moves his fingers and music plays]

 - In Borderlands 2, after you are forced to kill a mutated companion of a character from the first game, Handsome Jack taunts you, but promptly loses his violin he was supposed to play.
 He doesn't find it until you make it back to Sanctuary, wherein he gets mocked off-screen for being way too late to play it.

-- In the episode "Something Wall-Mart this Way Comes" South Park, Cartman played a violin while a small business owner talked about how Wall-Mart's low prices had forced his business to close down.
+- South Park: In the episode "Something Wall-Mart this Way Comes", Cartman played a violin while a small business owner talked about how Wall-Mart's low prices had forced his business to close down.
+When Kyle then smashed the violin, Cartman tells him that he can just go buy another one from Wall-Mart.

-- An old Captain America cartoon had Cap asking the Red Skull if he wanted someone to play a violin while he told his sad backstory.
+- An old Captain America cartoon has Cap asking the Red Skull if he wanted someone to play a violin while he told his sad backstory.

 - In a soundtrack gag on Avatar: The Last Airbender, a violin plays very, very softly during Toph's brief attempt to bond with an unsympathetic Zuko during the series finale.